vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

     }
     ```

-For more stylings, please read more in [Customize theme](#5-customize-theme).
+For more styles, please read more in [Customize theme](#5-customize-theme).

 ### 2.10.
 Override templates

-MkDocs allows to override the them by just adding extra files that will replace the original ones when building the site.
+MkDocs allows to override them by just adding extra files that will replace the original ones when building the site.
 Create a new folder `overrides` in the project folder to save the overriding files, then enable them in the config file `mkdocs.yml`:

 ```yaml
 theme: